lsst/dp0-2_lsst_io/data-access-analysis-tools/index.rst

 The Notebook Aspect of the RSP provides Python-based access to DP0.2 data products via a custom implementation of web-based JupyterLab Notebooks (`JupyterLab documentation <https://jupyterlab.readthedocs.io/en/stable/index.html>`_), as well as a command-line interface.

-Within the RSP Notebook Aspect, users can query DP0.2 data sets, subset and retrieve catalogs, manipulate and display images, calculate derived properties, plot results, reprocess the data, and most other analyses you can imagine performing with Python on astronomical images and catalogs.
+Within the RSP Notebook Aspect users can query and retrieve data sets, manipulate and display images, calculate derived properties, plot results, reprocess data with the `LSST Science Pipelines <https://pipelines.lsst.io>`_, and most other analyses you can imagine performing with Python on astronomical images and catalogs.

-A stable software environment is provided and maintained for users, which includes many commonly-used packages and the :ref:`Data-Access-Analysis-Tools-Data-Processing` including the `LSST Pipelines <https://pipelines.lsst.io>`__.
+A stable software environment is provided and maintained for users, which includes many commonly-used packages and the `LSST Science Pipelines <https://pipelines.lsst.io>`__.
 For DP0, this environment will only support Python 3.
+To view a list of packages available to you in the Notebook Aspect of the RSP, type ``pip list`` in a terminal.

 .. toctree::
     :maxdepth: 2